Azure/azure-functions-durable-python/CONTRIBUTING.md

     - MacOS (or) Windows10 Ubuntu WSL
 - Language Runtimes
     - .NET Core 2.0
-    - Python 3.6.x and higher
+    - \>= Python 3.6.x

+Note: Some ML libraries may not be compatible with newer Python versions.
+Make sure the library is compatible with the Python version.

 - Editor
     - Visual Studio Code
 - Python 3 Tools (pip install)